skrusche63/spark-weblog/README.md

 ### Insights from Web Logs

-Checkout abandonment is of interest to any online retailer.
-We show how to determine abandoned checkouts from W3C web server logs with just a few lines of Scala code by using the functionality of Spark and Spark SQL.
+Spark and Spark SQL are big data (mining) tools, that make it very easy to retrieve fasts insights from large-scale datasets.
+The following example describes how mining results, represented as Spark compliant data structures, are further evaluated by applying SQL queries.

-The following data describe the result of a simple data mining task:
+The dataset below is the result of a (first) mining task, applied to the web server log data:
 ```
 sessionid | userid | timestamp | pageurl | visittime | referrer | timespent | rating
 ------------------------------------------------------------------------------------